 ROM Governors is subject to interest rate risk and foreign currency risk with respect to its investment portfolio.
 To manage these risks, ROM Governors has established a target mix of investment types designed to achieve the optimal return within reasonable risk tolerances.
-There has been no change to the risk exposures from 2022.
+There has been no change to the risk exposures in the current year.